In recent years Podman has become a very capable (and to some, preferable)

 By default, this timer will trigger an update once daily at midnight.
 This can

-be changed by creating an override file (either by hand or using systemctl --user edit podman-auto-update.timer
+be changed by creating an override file (either by hand or using systemctl --user edit podman-auto-update.timer.
+For example, to update once per hour

 with a five minute randomized delay: